 -

-Data protection in Niger is governed by Law No. 2017-28, which details enforcement responsibilities for the Haute autorité de protection des données à caractère personnel (HAPD).
+DPA legislation: Data protection in Niger is governed by Law No. 2017-28, which was subsequently amended by Law No. 2019-71 in December 2019.
+Together, these Acts detail the enforcement responsibilities of the Haute autorité de protection des données à caractère personnel (HAPDP) and provide for the legitimate processing of personal information.

 Under Law No. 2017-28, individuals have the right to: